stephen-bunn/file-config/docs/source/getting-started.rst

 Now that you have an empty config class, you can start adding variables that should be part of the config.
 Adding config vars is simple, but the more constraints you have on your vars the more complex the definition of that var becomes.

-You can start off with the most basic config var possible by using the :func:`file_config.var` method.
+You can start off with the most basic config var possible by using the :func:`var <file_config._file_config.var>` method.

 .. code-block:: python